A SAFE PLACE TO STAY

 If you are experiencing any symptoms of the virus you must cancel your stay, self-isolate and contact your doctor immediately.

 If I make a booking now, will I be able to change it if I need to?

 Knowing that these are uncertain times, we have implemented a deposit-free booking process so that you can change your booking if you need to.

 To control the spread of the virus, it’s vital that we all apply social distancing practices.
 So what does this mean if you’re staying in a park?

 - Our operations have become as contactless as possible.
 For example, you no longer need to check in/out face-to-face with staff.

-- The rules on ‘gatherings’ must be adhered to.
-This means, no more than two people can congregate in public (ie in the camp kitchen or in shared spaces).
-In the NT and SA this restriction applies to gatherings of ten people.
+- The rules on ‘gatherings’ must be adhered to, which varies from State to State.
+This means, no more than the specified number of people can congregate in public (ie in the camp kitchen or in shared spaces

 - In most states playgrounds, swimming pools and other recreational areas of the parks have been closed.
 Check the above table for clarity on what is open and where.